shiblon/entroq/README.md

 There is no *service* backend for `grpc`, though one could conceivably make sense as a sort of proxy.
 But in that case you should really just use a standard gRPC proxy.
+There are very good reasons to not build your own gRPC proxy, no matter how convenient it might seem given the architecture.

 When using one of these services, this is your main server and should be treated as a singleton.
 Clients should use the `grpc` backend to connect to it.

 Does making the server a singleton affect performance?
 Yes, of course, you can't scale a singleton, but in practice if you are hitting a work queue that hard you likely have a granularity problem in your design.
+Additionally, a single process like this can easily handle thousands of workers.

 ## Python Implementation